chennachaos/high-performance-matlab/_episodes/12-summary.md

   what to parallelise.
 * Follow incremental approach to parallelisation - parallelise your code step by step, starting with the most critical function or block of code.
-* To track the changes to your code and revert back to the working version, in case the modifications are not satisfactory, or if you make a mistake, use a version control system.
+* To track the changes to your code and revert to the working version, in case the modifications are not satisfactory, or if you make a mistake, use a version control system.
 We recommend Git.
 If you are not familiar with version control and Git, then we suggest this [Software Carpentry